 No products in the cart.

 In total there are three macronutrients we get from food: protein, carbohydrate and fat.
 These are like the building blocks that make up food.
 In addition to macronutrients, the food you eat is also rich in micronutrients i.e. vitamins, minerals and phytonutrients.
 Today’s focus is on macronutrients, specifically protein.
-The benefits of protein is long but the biggest highlight of how important protein is comes in the simple fact that without it, we would die.
+The list of benefits of protein is long but the biggest highlight of how important protein is comes in the simple fact that without it, we would die.
 It’s true, out of the three macronutrients, while we can survive and still nourish our body without fat or carbs, protein is the only macro we cannot live without.
 We simply must consume it daily.
 But how much do we need?
 And what sources are best?
+What are the benefits of protein?
 What about vegans?
 Read this post to learn more.

 The Benefits of Protein

 A large part of your body is made up of protein: organs, tissues, muscles and hormones to name a few.
 Therefore, the protein you eat has a big role to play literally everywhere.
 Every day, proteins are used to maintain pretty much every part of our body, from skin and hair to digestion and immunity.
 Some benefits include: